 People with the following conditions are advised either NOT to travel or seek medical advice before travelling:

-- Those who feel unwell, have sudden loss of taste or smell, have respiratory symptoms or fever. - Those who have been in close contact with suspected or confirmed Avian Influenza/ COVID-19/MERS patients in the last 10-14 days.
+- Those who feel unwell, have respiratory symptoms or fever. - Those who have been in close contact with suspected or confirmed Avian Influenza/ COVID-19/ MERS/ Mpox patients in the last 10-14 days.

 AFTER ARRIVAL AT DESTINATION